htc-ccis1301/fall-2017/_experiences/fan-page-pt4.md

 Note that many of these requirements pull from topics covered in the earlier modules as well as the current module.

 ### Image Gallery
 Add a small image gallery of 5-10 images.
+Setup each image as a thumbnail that links to a larger image.
+Make sure to have two image files of appropriate sizes, do not just reduce the image size for the thumbnail with the width and height properties.

 Use an inline-block layout to have the images flow and wrap nicely based on the width of the browser display.

 ### Desktop Layout